Eludus/BrawlhallaRankScrapper/README.md

 ### getCachedRatingData()
 getCachedRatingData() accepts Region and Gamemode as parameters and just return the .json file's data as a dictionary.
 It is a lot faster but the data is from the last time you've called the `fetchRatingData()` function OR the `Fetch Latest Data` Button from the GUI.

+## Plotting Rank Data
+For plotting, `BrawlhallaRankScrapper.py` plot the elo data as a histogram using matplotlib.
+A disgusting GUI is also added to allow for filtering of Elo Range, Region and Gamemode.
+**Run this script if you want to use the program**

 ## Help
 Let me know if there is a better / faster way if you know it.
 I may or may not do anymore update on it, but it will be a good learning experience.